Beverly is a Southeast native with a desire to share information that will help you, inspire you, and make you giggle.

-If you are really uncertain what someone likes, then try to create a themed gift like a gift card to the bookstore and a copy of a current magazine on a topic you think they would like or give them a dollar store soak and grow dinosaur with a ten dollar bill and tell them to invest the money and that you hope it grows ten times in size, but if not, soak the dinosaur capsule in water and it will grow instead.
+If you are really uncertain what someone likes, then try to create a themed gift like a gift card to the bookstore and a copy of a current magazine on a topic you think they would like.
+Or you could give them a dollar store soak-and-grow dinosaur with a ten-dollar bill and tell them to invest the money; you hope it grows ten times in size, but if not, soak the dinosaur capsule in water, and it will grow instead.

 Being creative with gift-giving takes talent.
 Sometimes just wrapping a small gift in pretty paper with a stylish bow is enough to brighten someone's day, but a good gift should always reflect the things you know about the person you are giving it to.

 Here are a few ideas that are generally well-received by others:

 You can find painted flower pots in the dollar stores or paint your own.
 You can even use an old glass jar.
-You will need to use composted soil or potting soil, not just regular dirt out the ground and you can be really fancy by putting some gravel or rocks or wood chips on the top layer.
+You will need to use composted soil or potting soil, not just regular dirt out the ground, and you can be fancy by putting some gravel, rocks, or wood chips on the top layer.

 You can buy about 25 plants for under $15.
 Put one to two plants in a medium planter or, again, a large glass jar or even an old ceramic bowl.
 To make the container fancier, spray paint it, have the kids decorate it with acrylic paint, or wrap foil around the container and tie a ribbon around it.

 These run about $6–$12 in specialty stores.
 We found them in our local Marshall's Dress shop for under $6.
-They have easy to open, hold tight lids with multiple compartments and are BPA free so you can microwave them.
-Some hold salad on the bottom and sandwich on the top or have multiple small sections for snacks.
-This makes a good gift for coworkers who bring their lunch in bulky containers or eat their soup right out the can!
+They have easy-to-open, hold tight lids with multiple compartments, and are BPA-free so that you can microwave them.
+Some hold salad on the bottom and sandwiches on the top or have multiple small sections for snacks.
+This makes a good gift for coworkers who bring their lunch in bulky containers or eat their soup right out of the can!